xmartlabs/fountain-docs/FountainRetrofit.md

 1. A [`CachedDataSourceAdapter<Value>`](CachedDataSourceAdapter.md) to take control of the `DataSource`.

 In addition, there are some optional parameters that you can define:
-- [`ioServiceExecutor : Executor`](https://developer.android.com/reference/java/util/concurrent/Executor): The executor through which the service call will be made  By default, the library will use a pool of 5 threads.
+- [`ioServiceExecutor : Executor`](https://developer.android.com/reference/java/util/concurrent/Executor): The executor through which the service call will be made.
+By default, the library will use a pool of 5 threads.
 - [`ioDatabaseExecutor : Executor`](https://developer.android.com/reference/java/util/concurrent/Executor): The executor through which the database transactions will be made.
 By default the library will use a single thread executor.

 [`Listing`]: Listing.md